enthoharsh/chat-viewer/README.md

 ## 📝 License

-This project is open-source and available under the MIT License.
+This project is open-source and available !